AdobeDocs/commerce-operations.en/help/performance/configuration.md

 To enable this optimization, go to **[!UICONTROL Stores] > [!UICONTROL Settings] > [!UICONTROL Configuration] > [!UICONTROL Customers] > [!UICONTROL Customer Configuration] > [!UICONTROL Customer Segments] > [!UICONTROL Real-time Check if Customer is Matched by Segment]**.

-It improves performance of segments validation if there are many customer segments in the system.
-But it does not work with split database and when there are no registered customers.
+This setting improves the performance of customer segment validation if there are many customer segments in the system.
+However, it does not work with [split database](../configuration/storage/multi-master.md) implementations or when there are no registered customers.

 ## Database maintenance schedule {#database}